-Dealing with the complex cognitive demands of everyday life (e.g. getting oriented in an unfamiliar environment; finding products in a busy grocery store; remembering appointments) can lead to frustration, irritation, increased stress, and with it, to anxiety, depression, and/ or sudden mood swings, and social isolation.
-These mental and emotional difficulties often are by-products of the cognitive difficulties experienced following a brain insult.
-More importantly, these issues are difficult to deal with because the person and family often don’t know how to address the cognitive difficulties successfully and cope with the emotional consequences.
+For example, dealing with the complex cognitive demands of everyday life (e.g. getting oriented in an unfamiliar environment; finding products in a busy grocery store; remembering appointments) can lead to frustration, irritation, increased stress, and with it, anxiety, depression, and/ or sudden mood swings, and social isolation.
+These mental and emotional issues often are by-products of the cognitive issues experienced following a brain insult or memory issues associated with dementia.
+More importantly, these issues are more difficult to deal with when the person and family often don’t know how to address the cognitive issues successfully and cope with the emotional consequences.